danielwalker/farm-graphql/README.md

 ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-Configure application.yml to point to a mysql database and run **gradlew bootrun**.
+Configure application.yml to point to your mysql database and run **gradlew bootrun**.

-The graphiql interface is available at http://localhost:8080/.
+The graphiql interface is available at **http://localhost:8080/**.